roib20/terraform-ec2-kubeadm/README.md

 Ubuntu Minimal 22.04 LTS is recommended (and is used by default), however this project was also tested on Ubuntu 18.04 LTS and Ubuntu 20.04 LTS.

 ### Instance type
 It is recommended to use an instance with at least 2 vCPUs and 4 GiB of memory.
 The default instance used in this Terraform project is `t3a.medium` (which is a cost-effective option).
+For the root volume, dedicate at least 16 GiB of storage.
 If using your own VM, make sure to dedicate a similar amount of resources.

 ## FAQ
 ### How to deploy this on AWS?